sinned/wordpress-heroku/wp-content/plugins/cloudflare/readme.txt

 * Every time you click the 'spam' button on your blog, this threat information is sent to CloudFlare to ensure you are constantly getting the best site protection.

-* We recommend that any user on WordPress and CloudFlare should use this plugin.
+* We recommend any WordPress and CloudFlare user use this plugin.
+For more best practices around using WordPress and CloudFlare, see: https://support.cloudflare.com/hc/en-us/articles/201717894-Using-CloudFlare-and-WordPress-Five-Easy-First-Steps

 MORE INFORMATION ON CLOUDFLARE: